Multi-model AI strategies - why diversity is your safety net

 Think about degradation paths.
 When your best models fail, what’s your acceptable fallback?
 Maybe it’s a smaller model that gives decent but not great results.
 Maybe it’s cached responses for common questions.
 Maybe it’s a graceful error message.
 Whatever it is, design for it intentionally rather than discovering what happens when you’re in crisis mode.

+As IDC puts it plainly: multi-model routing is an architectural evolution, not a trend.
+Cost efficiency is not about picking the cheapest model - it’s about picking the right model for each step of the workflow.
 The companies winning with AI aren’t the ones using the fanciest models.
 They’re the ones who built systems that keep working when individual components fail.
-A multi model ai strategy is how you build that resilience.

 About the Author